vdorbala/DRL-Robot-Trust/nlpsim/Readme.md

-Code for Human Robot knowledge transfer simulations
+Code for Interactive Navigation Project

+The folder DRL contains scripts for simulation in Minigrid.
+This folder contains a catkin workspace for running simulations in Gazebo.